andamira/devela/README.md

 *devela* integrates [optional dependencies] to support specific capabilities and domains, ensuring you only enable what you need.
-Over time, these dependencies may evolve as its core functionality expands.
+Over time, these dependencies will evolve as its core functionality expands.

 [optional dependencies]: https://docs.rs/devela/latest/devela/_dep/index.html